RoboticBrain/blurred-effect-website/README.md

 # blurred-effect-website
-i made a full lading page with blurred effect initiate on hovering on pic.
+i made a full lading page and reponsive on all devices with blurred effect initiate on hovering on pic.